 Step 1 – Activate Your Account

-Click here to open the Activation Page.
+Start by visiting the MyNYCERS Login Page and clicking the “Activate Your MyNYCERS Account” button.
 Follow the prompts to validate your identity.
 Along with providing your Member or Pension Number in this step, you will need to create a User Name, Password, and Security Question and Answer.
 Be sure to make a note of each one and keep them in a safe place.

 When you activate your account, you can choose to have a PIN (Personal Identification Number) sent to you by e-mail or text message.
 The PIN provides an extra layer of security during activation and completes your registration.